On the Instability of Fractional Reserve Banking: Money and Unsecured Credit

-where $q=\min\{q^*,z+\bar{b}\}$.
+where $q=\min\{z+\bar{b},q^*\}$.
 The stationary equilibrium solves the above two equations, and it falls into one of the three cases: the pure money equilibrium, the pure credit equilibrium, and the money-credit equilibrium.
 First, if no one can capture the buyer after she reneges, $\mu=0$, the unsecured credit is not feasible, $\bar{b}=0$.
 In this case, the equilibrium will be the pure money equilibrium.
-Second, when $\bar{b}$ solving (\ref{eq:mc_sme2}) satisfies $u'(\bar{b})<i\chi/\{\alpha[1+(1-\chi)i]\}$ then money is not valued, $z=0$.
+Second, when $\bar{b}$ solving (\ref{eq:mc_sme2}) satisfies $u'(\bar{b})<i\chi/[\alpha(1-\sigma+\sigma\chi)]$ then money is not valued, $z=0$.
 We have the pure credit equilibrium in this case.
-Third, if the solutions of (\ref{eq:mc_sme1})-(\ref{eq:mc_sme2}), $(z,\bar{b})$ are strictly positive then money and credit coexist, which is the money-credit equilibrium.
+Third, if solutions of (\ref{eq:mc_sme1})-(\ref{eq:mc_sme2}), $(z,\bar{b})$ are strictly positive then we have the money-credit equilibrium.

 The debt limit at the stationary equilibrium, $\bar{b}$, is a fixed point satisfying $\bar{b}=\Omega(\bar{b})$ where